 The Basics of a Wrongful Death Case

-Before you contact a personal injury attorney in Los Angeles, it may help you to understand more about what a wrongful death case involves.
-This is a civil matter handled by lawyers who have experience in these types of cases, such as our Beverly Hills wrongful death attorneys, and generally follows a criminal case.
+Before you contact a Law Brothers personal injury attorney in your area, it may help you to understand more about what a wrongful death case involves.
+This is a civil matter handled by lawyers who have experience in these types of cases, such as our wrongful death attorneys, and generally follows a criminal case.
 Under certain circumstances, the state will employ the criminal justice system to punish an individual for causing the death of another.

 Even in cases where the defendant is acquitted, the family of the victim may still proceed with a civil claim.
 A civil suit, which may first start out as a wrongful death insurance claim, requires a lower burden of proof than a criminal case, which means there’s a stronger likelihood that the plaintiff will be able to win the case.

 Whether a negligent accident results in a wrongful death from a car accident, medical malpractice, slip, and fall, or some other type of accident, it almost always involves a wrongful death insurance claim.
 Insurance adjusters will likely reach out to the family of the victim to offer them a quick settlement.
 However, if this happens to you, it’s wise to consult a personal injury attorney before considering any offer.
 This type of voluntary wrongful death settlement offer will typically be a low estimate and may not even be enough to cover the immediate expenses of medical bills and funeral arrangements.

 An experienced attorney may be able to negotiate a better settlement for your family and, in the event this type of mediation fails, they will already be up to speed on the facts of the case.
 This will help, if the case is referred to civil court.